LevyShaked/Assignments_rep/day06/README.md

 This file explains the data, the calculations, and the resolt.
 The data is a real example from our lab, which investigates chaos.

-IN SIMPLE WORDS- There are certain conditions under which a particle create a shape that has a non integer dimension, differently from the common values we familiar with, such as 1, 2 or 3 dimenstional shapes.
+There are certain conditions under which a particle create a shape that has a non integer dimension, differently from the common values we familiar with, such as 1, 2 or 3 dimenstional shapes.
 This special shape is the "trajectory" ploted in the graph.

 The Output- is the inwhole DIMENSION.